webvictim/ssotax/index.md

 <summary>
 What does "Quote" mean in the Source column?
 </summary>
 If a vendor doesn't list pricing but a user has submitted pricing based on a quote, it can be included here.
-If a vendor feels that their actual pricing is inaccurately reflected by this quote, feel free to let me know and I'll update the page.
+If a vendor feels that their actual pricing is inaccurately reflected by this quote, feel free open an issue on Github.
 </details>

 <details>
 <summary>
 I'm a vendor and this data is wrong!
 </summary>
-Please feel free to submit a PR to this page, or reach out at sso @ myGitHubUsername dotcom.
-I only want this data to be accurate.
+Please feel free to submit a PR to this page.
 </details>

 <details>